data-catering/data-caterer-docs/docs/setup/validation/upstream-data-source-validation.md

+---
+description: "Define data validations based on data generated or from an upstream data source.
+Complex or basic data validations checked across multiple data sources, batch and real-time."
+---

 # Upstream Data Source Validation

 If you want to run data validations based on data generated or data from another data source, you can use the upstream